 He grew up, got married and had four children.
 Though life was rough at times, they had rice, just as his parents had said.

 But then monsoon season would come, bringing the downpour, bringing the rain.
-Rain that revealed the ever growing gaps in the roof Vaisak couldn’t afford to repair.
+Rain revealed the ever-growing gaps in the roof Vaisak couldn’t afford to repair.
 Rain that showed he still didn’t have enough, despite his years of hard work.

 A New Kind of Love

-Not far from Vaisak’s home, another man labored and lived: GFA-supported pastor Gambheer.
+Not far from Vaisak’s home, another man labored and lived: Gospel for Asia (GFA)-supported pastor Gambheer.
 He pastored a small church in Vaisak’s village and cared deeply for all the men and women nearby, including Vaisak and his family.

 Pastor Gambheer often visited Vaisak, encouraging him to taste and see the Lord’s goodness, but Vaisak didn’t want to listen to his words.